 Patrons have the right to self-exclude from a gambling venue, part of a gambling venue, or gambling activity, depending on the venue.
-Self-exclusions must be lodged with the gambling venue.
-Patrons can contact Gambling Help for information and assistance.

-How a patron can self-exclude from gambling
+How a patron can self-exclude at a venue

 When a patron comes to you to self-exclude from your venue or gambling activity they must complete Form 3A: Self-exclusion notice and give it to you to process.
 You should then process their Form 3A as instructed in the resource manual for your respective industry.

-You should inform your patron that self-exclusion is for a 5-year period and cannot be revoked, except within the 24-hour cooling-off period after they have received Form 3B: Self-exclusion order, or after at least 12 months after the person received Form 3B.
+You should inform your patron that self-exclusion is for a 5 year period and cannot be revoked, except within the 24 hour cooling-off period after they have received Form 3B: Self-exclusion order, or after at least 12 months after the person received Form 3B.

 I want to...

 - Media enquiries (07) 3738 8556